forrestthewoods/MallocMicrobench/blog.md

 Talking about performance is hard.
 What's even the right question here?
 Is it worst case malloc?
 99.9th percentile?
 Total malloc time per frame?
 I'm not sure.

-Answering the question isn't any easier.
+Answering the question is even harder.
 The boring answer the same as always, it depends!
-How much memory are you allocating?
+How big is your allocation?
 How fragmented are you?
 What is your program's allocation pattern?
+Is it multi-threaded?
 What is your system doing?
 Are you a long lived server or short lived game?
 It always depends.

 Allocating memory isn't free.
 But neither is time spent on complex systems full of error prone lockless programming.
 My spidey sense suggests `malloc` is cheaper than people realize.

 For today I'm focused on games.
-Modern games run primarily between 60 and 144 frames per second.
+Modern games run between 60 and 144 frames per second.
 One frame at 144Hz is about 7 milliseconds.
 That's not a lot of time!
 Except I know for a fact that most games hit the allocator hard.
 Worst case in theory sets my computer on fire.
 But what is it in practice?

 My goal isn't to come up with a singular, definitive answer.
 I'm a big fan of napkin math.
-There's a famous list of numbers called [Numbers Every Programmer Should Know](https://gist.github.com/jboner/2841832).
-I want similar numbers for `malloc`.
 I want a rough estimate of when `malloc` will cause me to miss my target framerate.

 # Creating a Journal